hypertidy/bigcurve/README.md

 The goal of bigcurve is to adaptively densify lines.
 Like D3’s Flawed Example by Mike Bostock.

+TOO UNSTABLE TO USE ATM check back soon :)

 todo

 - [ ] speed up